onera/acetone/README.md

 python3 tests/models/lenet5/lenet5_example/initial_setup.py
 ```

-This script defines a neural network with a Lenet-5 architecture using the framework Keras.
-It then save the model in *.h5* and *.json* files.
-The later one is created using a specific function, developped by us, to write the keras model in ACETONE's format.
+This script defines a neural network with a Lenet-5 architecture using the Keras framework.
+It then save the model in
+`.h5` and `.json` files.
+The latter one is created using a specific function, developed by us, to write the keras model
+in ACETONE's format.
 The scripts also creates a random input to test the neural network.
-Finally, the scripts saves and prints, as a reference, the output of the inference done by the Keras framework.
+Finally, the scripts saves and
+prints, as a reference, the output of the inference done by the Keras framework.

 ### Generating the C code with ACETONE package